 Similar to Twitch, gamers can now livestream and broadcast their play sessions quickly via Microsoft’s newly acquired video-gaming service, Beam.

 Green Screen of Death

 Anyone well-acquainted with the classic BSoD (Blue Screen of Death) should start using a new acronym soon — maybe “GSoD.”
 The Creators Update introduces the Green Screen of Death, replacing the infamous BSoD we all know and despise.

 How to update Windows

 The Windows 10 Creators Update is rolling out slowly, so it won’t be available to everyone at the same time.
 To check if your computer is already pegged for the upgrade, check out your updates settings.
 Most Windows machines are set to download and install updates automatically by default.
 If you haven’t changed your automatic update settings, you should be fine.

 But if you want to check, here’s how:

-On Windows 10, click Start (Windows logo), choose “Settings,” select “Update & Security,” then on the “Windows Update” section, click on “Advanced Options.”
-(Note: the “Windows Update” section is also handy for showing you updates that are currently being downloaded or applied.)
-Under “Advanced Options,” just make sure the drop down box is set to “Automatic.”
+On Windows 10, click Start (Windows logo), choose “Settings,” select “Update & Security,” then, on the “Windows Update” section, click “Advanced Options.”
+(Note: The “Windows Update” section is also handy for showing you updates that are currently being downloaded or applied.)
+Under “Advanced Options,” make sure the dropdown box is set to “Automatic.”